-SUBJECT: INDEPENDENT AUDITOR'S REPORT FOR FISCAL YEAR 2022-23
+SUBJECT: INDEPENDENT AUDITOR'S REPORT FOR FISCAL YEAR 2023-24

-The annual audit for the fiscal year ending June 30, 2023 (FY 2022-23) of Riverside LAFCO has been completed by our auditors, Davis Farr, LLP.
+The annual audit for the fiscal year ending June 30, 2024 (FY 2023-24) of Riverside LAFCO has been completed by our auditors, Davis Farr, LLP.
 The results of the audit and the accompanying financial statements and other information is attached.

-Davis Farr reports the Commission's financial statements "present fairly, in all material respects, the respective financial position of the governmental activities and each major fund of the Commission, as of June 30, 2023, and the respective changes in financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America".
+Davis Farr reports the Commission's financial statements "present fairly, in all material respects, the respective financial position of the governmental activities and each major fund of the Commission, as of June 30, 2024, and the respective changes in financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America".
 Davis Farr did not identify any changes necessary in the Commission's internal controls nor recommend changes in the practices of the Commission in the report.

-In general, the Commission's overall cash position is solid with over \$1,050,000 cash on hand and interest receivables at the end of the fiscal year, a 31.5% increase from the previous fiscal year, with an approximate \$258,000 in short-term liabilities, the most significant being the unearned revenue for the state grant project that will complete in the current fiscal year.
+In general, the Commission's overall cash position is solid with \$1,153,964 cash on hand and receivables at the end of the fiscal year, a 9.4% increase from the previous fiscal year, with \$131,966 in short-term liabilities.
 The cash on hand includes funds held in reserves and end of year budget surplus carryover revenue.
-The total "net position" of LAFCO (assets minus liabilities) was negative, however, this is due primarily to the increase in related pension liabilities.
-Although net position has increased in a negative direction, the agency remains in a solid financial position noting the increase of cash and investments and continued retention of significant reserves.
+The total "net position" of LAFCO (assets minus liabilities) is positive, a reversal from the previous fiscal year's negative net position.
+The agency remains in a solid financial position noting the increase of cash and investments and continued retention of significant reserves.

-LAFCO's pension liability remains the most significant concern regarding long term liabilities, with a significant increase of 64% calculated by the auditors for this year's adjustment.
-This is due primarily to the over 6% loss in value of the overall CalPERS pension portfolio during the 2022 Measurement Year.
-However, the auditor notes that for the next year, the 2023 Measurement year is currently projected to reflect an approximate 5.8% increase which may limit or reduce the liability.
-Thus, the fluidity in projecting the liability annually.
-The OPEB liability decreased by approximately 26% based on the 2023 actuarial estimates for the County OPEB plan.
-Although combined liabilities represent a significant overall increase, as noted it remains to be seen how it evolves year after year as the variables for computing these liabilities can change dramatically each year.
+LAFCO's pension liability remains the most significant concern regarding long term liabilities, with a moderate increase of 8.5% calculated by the auditors for this year's adjustment over last fiscal year.
+The OPEB liability increased by 50.3% based on the 2024 actuarial estimates for the County OPEB plan.
+Although combined pension and OPEB liabilities represent a fairly significant overall increase, it remains to be seen how it evolves year after year as the variables for computing these liabilities can change dramatically each year.

-In summary, the Commission's financial statements are presented fairly, there were no internal control deficiencies to report, and the financial statements tested were found free of material misstatements.
+In summary, the Commission's financial statements are presented fairly, there were no internal control deficiencies to report, and the financial statements tested were found free of any material misstatements.